nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Example Usage:
 * `listEvents` followed by `removeEvent 2` deletes the 2nd Event on the current list.
-* `filterEvents d/2021-09-18` followed by `delete 1` deletes the 1st Event in the results of the `filterEvents` command.
+* `filterEvents d/2021-09-18` followed by `removeEvent 1` deletes the 1st Event in the results of the `filterEvents` command.

 ### Editing an event : `editEvent`